quietui/quiet/docs/docs/using-web-components.md

 </quiet-button>
 ```

 You can insert more than one item into a named slot.
-This card has a `footer` slot that houses two buttons.
+For example, this card has a `footer` slot that houses two buttons.
 The text node remains in the default slot.

 ```html {.example .no-buttons}
 <quiet-card with-footer style="max-width: 340px;">